 UBuildIt also promises it will provide you with “expert oversight every step of the way” (which you’ll need if you have no experience with general contracting), but UBuildIt reviews are rife with angry, unsatisfied customers who say once the final consulting fee progress payment had been made, all onsite supervision ceased.

-Other UBuildIt reviewers say they couldn’t get a response even after calling, texting and emailing their consultant while some theorize that UBuildIt trades on low ball estimates from inexperienced subcontractors desperate for work and the unrealistic expectations of unseasoned owner-builders.
+Other UBuildIt reviewers say they couldn’t get a response even after calling, texting and emailing their consultant.

 And you have to ask yourself how much your time and sanity are worth.
-Even if UBuildIt’s claims are true and you're only spending 8 hours a week supervising your project— which seems pretty low— how much are your time and attention really worth?
+Even if UBuildIt’s claims are true and you're only spending 8 hours a week supervising your project.
+How much are your time and attention really worth?

 Unforeseen challenges are often a part of the process as you build your dream home.